From the time of scheduling until the time you head home we look forward to making your first experience with us a pleasant and memorable one.

-Appointment requests are accepted via our website and once we have received your request one of our knowledgeable Certified Patient Service Specialists will call you to schedule your appointment.
-You can also give us a call at (864)269-3333 and one of our specialists will be glad to take your call.
-We will collect most of your demographic information over the phone, and prior to scheduling the actual appointment we will verify your insurance to make sure you are being scheduled with a Doctor who accepts your plan (please be prepared to provide us with the primary insured’s complete name, date of birth and social security number).
+Appointment requests can be made through our website or you can call us at (864)479-8828.
+We will want most of your demographic information in advance, and prior to scheduling the actual appointment, we will verify your insurance to make sure you are being scheduled with a Doctor who accepts your plan (please be prepared to provide us with the primary insured’s complete name, date of birth and social security number).
 We will do our best to get your appointment scheduled as soon as possible in the location of your choice.
 All pediatric patients must be accompanied by the parent and/or legal guardian.

-All new patients, and patients who have not been seen in more than 3 years, will need to complete our New Patient Paperwork.
-This paperwork includes your complete demographic information, medical history, current medical status and consent forms.
-Our pediatric paperwork is for our patients 0-15 years old, and must be signed by the parent and/or legal guardian of the minor.
+All new patients, and patients who have not been seen in more than 3 years, will need to complete our New Patient Form.
+This Form includes your complete demographic information, medical history, current medical status, and consent forms.
+Our pediatric paperwork is for our patients 0-15 years old and must be signed by the parent and/or legal guardian of the minor.
 Our Contact Lens Fitting Evaluation & Management policy is for our patients who currently wear or would like to wear contact lenses, and this form must be completed prior to seeing the Doctor.
-All of our patient forms can be conveniently printed off of our website, or mailed to our patients at their request.
+All of our patient forms can be conveniently printed off of our website or mailed to our patients at their request.
 If your appointment is longer than 2 weeks out we ask that you complete the paperwork prior to your arrival and either fax ((864) 295-1288) or mail the forms back to our office: ATTN: PATIENT REGISTRATION

-Medicare and most other insurances do not cover refraction charges (a refraction is the test to determine your best corrected vision which allows us to provide you an eyeglass prescription).
+Medicare and other insurances sometimes do not cover refraction charges (a refraction is the test to determine your best-corrected vision which allows us to provide you an eyeglass prescription).
 Your doctor may choose to perform a refraction, and if your insurance does not cover a refraction, then you will be charged for $40.

 We understand that sometimes meeting a deductible can be hard (especially with a high-deductible plan).
 We do ask that patients make some type of payment at the time of service, and one of our Certified Patient Service Specialists in our billing department will be happy to make any additional payment arrangements for you.